portableant/museologi.st/content/writing/semantic-numismatics.md

 Within the InterFACE project the relational databases being accessed had been designed with extremely different modelling principles – in one case all information was stored in one large table – while other databases had a high degree of normalization.
 These modelling principles also have an impact on the data quality of the individual databases.
 One large table which does not have the benefit of referential integrity can result in various entries for the same thing, e.g. by a typing or import error.
 The result might be conflicting entries for material such as:

-a. “silver”.
+* “silver”.
-b. “ar” – Latin argentum, abbreviated, or
+*  “ar” – Latin argentum, abbreviated, or
-c. “silver”
+*  “silver”

 the result of a typing error.
 Introducing nomisma-IDs (the ID for silver is: ```http://nomisma.org/id/ar```) to the source databases automatically would solve this problem by providing external referential integrity.